 In this example, Helm pulls the f5-fluentd image from registry.com, and the container will bind to the storageClass named managed-nfs-storage:

-image: repository: registry.com persistence: enabled: true storageClass: "managed-nfs-storage"
+image: repository: "local.registry.com" persistence: enabled: true storageClass: "managed-nfs-storage"

-Optional: Add the following parameters to the values file to collect logging data from the Controller and dSSM Pods:
+Required: Add the following parameters to the values file to collect logging data from the each of the enabled SPK Pods:

-# Collect logging from the Ingress Controller Pod f5ingress_logs: enabled: true stdout: true # Collect logging from the dSSM Pods dssm_logs: enabled: true stdout: true # Configuration for sentinel logs dssm_sentinel_logs: enabled: true stdout: true
+f5ingress_logs: enabled: true stdout: true dssm_logs: enabled: true stdout: true dssm_sentinel_logs: enabled: true stdout: true cm_logs: ## Enable Cert manager logging enabled: true stdout: true

-Install the f5-fluentd container and save the Fluentd hostname for the Controller installation:
+Install the f5-fluentd container and reference the fluentd-values.yaml values file.
+Be certain to save the Fluentd hostname for the Controller installation: